bulletmark/mutemplate/README.md

 variable you only need to add it to the template and to the calling function but `utemplate` requires you to also add it to the `args` parameter line and you also must ensure you maintain correct order which is easy to get wrong.
-Also, the clear distinction between external and internal variables in your templates is useful.
+Also, the clear distinction in your templates between internal variables (i.e. temporary loop counters/variables etc) and externally passed-in values (i.e. those in the `t.*` namespace) is useful.

 3. `utemplate` compiles and stores multiple copies of child templates when they are included multiple times from different parent templates